-there is a pass-fail certificate, or a system of letter grades.
-We show that the classic unraveling result is not robust if we allow any noisy private receiver information about sender type, no matter how weak.3 Such information is likely to be present in most disclosure environments, and is equivalent to the sender facing a distribution of different receivers, where better sender types face a (slightly) higher proportion of receivers with a more favorable prior about the sender.
-For instance, customers hear more favorable word of mouth recommendations about a good restaurant than a bad restaurant.
+To understand why boasting about good news can be a sign of weakness, we analyze a standard costless disclosure game when there is a continuum of sender types and a finite set of verifiable messages.
+For instance, there is a pass-fail certificate or a system of letter grades.
+We show that the classic unraveling result is not robust to allowing noisy private receiver information about sender type.3 Such information is likely to be present in most disclosure environments, and is equivalent to the sender facing a distribution of different receivers, where better sender types face a higher proportion of receivers with a more favorable prior about the sender.
+For instance, customers hear more favorable recommendations from friends about a good restaurant than a bad restaurant.

-To analyze the interaction of the prior, the sender's message, and the receiver's private information, we develop a new statistical dominance condition that ranks the effects of truncations on conditional expectations.
-Under this condition, skepticism about who discloses is self-confirming in that it gives the weakest sender types who meet a standard for good news the most incentive to show off.
-As a result there can be a nondisclosure equilibrium where no types who meet a standard disclose because any type who deviates to disclosure is viewed skeptically.
+To analyze the interaction of the prior, the sender's message, and the receiver's private information, we develop a new statistical dominance condition that shows when private receiver information implies that the net gain from disclosure is decreasing in the sender's type.
+This condition ranks the effects of truncations on conditional expectations, and always holds if either the private receiver information is sufficiently strong or sufficiently weak.
+For intermediate strength the interactions between the information sources can be more complicated, but the condition holds for common functional forms used in examples.
+The condition implies that skepticism about who discloses is self-confirming in that it gives the weakest sender types who meet a standard for good news the most incentive to show off.

+If the standards for good news are sufficiently low or if the prior distribution of sender types is sufficiently favorable, such skepticism implies that there is a nondisclosure equilibrium where any type who deviates to disclosure is viewed skeptically.
 And, analogous to behavior in a (costly) signaling game (e.g., Feltovich et al., 2002), there can be a countersignaling equilibrium where lower types who meet the standard disclose, but higher types who could disclose choose to rely on the private receiver information.
-If there is any private receiver information, these equilibria coexist with the full disclosure (unraveling) equilibrium if the standards for good news are sufficiently weak or if the prior distribution of sender types is sufficiently favorable.
-These equilibria are not refined away by standard refinements such as the intuitive criterion, D1, or Pareto dominance.
+These equilibria coexist with the full disclosure (unraveling) equilibrium and survive typical refinements such as the intuitive criterion, D1, and Pareto dominance.